UniADC: A Unified Framework for Anomaly Detection and Classification: Method

-We train the multi-task discriminator on synthetic anomalous samples so that it learns to align fine-grained image features with anomaly category embeddings, enabling unified anomaly detection and classification.
+Beyond the challenge of scarce anomalous samples, another core difficulty in anomaly detection and classification lies in the severe distribution imbalance between normal pixels and various categories of anomalous pixels.
+Conventional discriminative anomaly detection models \cite{zhou2024anomalyclip, li2024promptad, sadikaj2025multiads, nazer2025defect} typically align image patch features with class embeddings corresponding to "normal" and "anomaly" concepts through adapter fine-tuning or learnable text prompts.
+However, for multi-class anomaly classification, the long-tail effect of the data is significantly exacerbated.
+This causes such methods to inevitably overfit to the massive volume of normal pixels, ultimately leading to performance degradation in both anomaly detection and classification.
+To mitigate this, we propose the Implicit-Normal Discriminator (IND).
+Our key insight is to eliminate the explicit category embedding for the normal state.
+Instead of treating "normal" as a distinct class, we identify normal regions by the absence of all potential anomaly types.
+This exclusion-based logic forces the model to focus exclusively on the manifold of diverse anomaly concepts, thereby substantially alleviating the bias induced by imbalanced data distributions.
+Specifically, the proposed implicit-normal discriminator is trained using synthetic anomalous samples to align fine-grained image features with anomaly category embeddings, thereby enabling unified anomaly detection and classification.
 First, we represent each synthetic anomalous sample as a 4-tuple $(X, y, M_d, M_c)$, where $X$ is the synthesized anomalous image, $y$ is the anomaly category label, and $M_d$ and $M_c$ respectively denote the anomaly detection mask and classification mask, for a pixel location $(i, j)$ satisfying:

-We employ a pre-trained vision encoder to extract multi-scale image features $ \{x_1,x_2,\cdots,x_N\} = \varphi(X)$, and fuse these features into a fine-grained representation through a feature fusion network $f =\theta(x_1,x_2,\cdots,x_N)$, where $f \in \mathbb{R}^{H' \times W' \times C}$.
-The fusion network follows a fully convolutional architecture that progressively fuses intermediate-layer features from high to low levels.
-We then employ a text encoder to embed the names of anomaly categories to obtain $\{g_1, g_2, \cdots, g_Y\}$, where each $g_y \in \mathbb{R}^{C}$ denotes the embedding of the $y$-th anomaly category.
+We use a pre-trained vision encoder to extract multi-scale features $ \{x_1,x_2,\cdots,x_N\} = \varphi(X)$, and fuse these features into a fine-grained representation through a Feature Fusion Network (FFN) $f =\theta(x_1,x_2,\cdots,x_N)$, where $f \in \mathbb{R}^{H' \times W' \times C}$.
+As illustrated in Fig. \ref{fig:fig4}, the FFN progressively aggregates intermediate-layer features from high to low semantic levels via a fully convolutional architecture.
+Concurrently, a text encoder embeds anomaly category names into a semantic space to obtain embeddings $\{g_1, g_2, \cdots, g_Y\}$, where $g_y \in \mathbb{R}^{C}$.
 The similarity between the anomaly category embedding $g_y$ and the feature map $f$ at a spatial location $(h,w)$ is computed as:

 where $\sigma(\cdot)$ denotes the Sigmoid function, and $\epsilon$ is a learnable scaling parameter.
 We compute the similarity score at each spatial location and upsample the resulting similarity matrix to the original image resolution, yielding a classification map $S_y \in (0,1)^{H \times W}$, which indicates the likelihood of anomaly category $y$ at each pixel.
 By computing classification maps for all categories, we obtain a set of classification maps $\{S_1, S_2, \cdots, S_Y\}$.
 The pixel-level anomaly detection map $S_d$ is then computed as the average of these classification maps: $S_d= \frac{1}{Y} \Sigma_{y=1}^{Y}S_y $.
 The maximum value of $S_d$ is used as the image-level anomaly detection score $I_d$.
 Then, the pixel-level anomaly classification result at a pixel location $(i, j)$ is: